 Using your mouse and the drag and drop technique is an efficient way to add favorites from Windows Explorer to your Quick Access Popup menu.
 In this tip, you will see how to add folders, documents or applications to your menu without even having to touch your keyboard!

-In the tips, we will create a submenu where you will be able to add your favorite web site links without even having to open the Settings window or save your changes.
+See how you can create a submenu where you will be able to add your favorite web site links without even having to open the Customize window (this window was named Settings when the following screens were captured) or save your changes.
 This is the fasted way to build a menu!

 We all have a folder where we put files that just need to be checked once or that need to be extracted before saving them in their final location.
 Some people use their Desktop for this.
 Personally, I prefer to keep my Desktop clean and I’m using the subfolder

 C:\TEMP.
 You could also use the temporary folder created by Windows.
 It is hidden deep under the surface but Windows created the variable

 Whatever your preference is, let’s see how to make it easy to access this folder in different ways using Quick Access Popup.

 In this tutorial, you will learn how to

 - create a favorite for a folder;